shapeshiftONE/onerepo/archives/blog/library/april-2020-how-to-start-trading-cryptocurrency-4-ways-to-get-started-in-bitcoin-ethereum-and-more.md

 Once you have a basic understanding of crypto, the first step to buying your own is setting up a wallet.
 A cryptocurrency wallet holds your private and public keys, which allow you to interact with various blockchains to send, receive, and manage your crypto.
 It’s important to understand that a wallet does not actually store any crypto, but it records transactions related to your crypto.
 By creating a new wallet, you are generating unique addresses for each coin that no one else in the world will have, giving you a way to send or receive crypto.
 Follow the steps below to generate a new wallet.

-## Create a Wallet

-1. Download the ShapeShift app or visit the [ShapeShift Platform](http://beta.shapeshift.com) <br/>
-2. Select Portis wallet<br/>
-3. Enter your email and choose a password<br/>- *Ensure your password is somewhere safe and it cannot be lost or forgotten - there is no way to do a password reset.* 4.
-Click “Register” - you just created a new wallet!<br/>
-5. Record your private keys from the settings menu by clicking “Get Recovery Sentence”<br/>*- These 24 words are the only way to recover your Portis account in case you forget your password.
-Make a copy and store it in a safe place.*

-Now that you have a wallet set up, you need to add some crypto.
-You can either buy BTC or ETH with your debit card or send yourself crypto from another wallet.<br/>

-<iframe allowfullscreen="true" frameborder="0" scrolling="no" src="https://www.youtube.com/embed/Iywdlv2sfgU"></iframe>

 ## More Insight on Cryptocurrency Storage

 Once you are managing a crypto wallet, it’s essential to understand what the functions of a private key and a public key are.
 A public key (or address) can be used by anyone to send crypto to a particular recipient.
 The corresponding private key is proof that you own the crypto in your wallet, and is the most important thing to keep safe.
 Think of your public key like an email address and your private key as the password to the mailbox.
 Keep your private keys in a safe and secure place, as anyone with access to them, has access to your funds.